Conciseness of compact $R$-analytic groups: Introduction

 \begin{newcon*} Every word is concise in the class of profinite groups. \end{newcon*}

-There are several articles analysing the conciseness of certain words, but we know a few classes of groups where all the words are concise.
-Indeed, it has been known since the 1960s that linear groups and virtually abelian-by-nilpotent groups are concise (cf. respectively \cite{Mer} and \cite{TS}).
-This work provides another class of concise groups, namely the class of compact $R$-analytic groups.
+There are several articles analysing the conciseness of certain words, but we know few classes of groups where all the words are concise.
+Indeed, it has been known since the 1960s that every word is concise in the class of linear groups or the class of virtually abelian-by-nilpotent groups (cf. respectively \cite{Mer} and \cite{TS}).
+This work provides another class of groups where every word is concise, namely compact $R$-analytic groups.
 In other words, we have the following:

 \begin{mainthm*} Every word is concise in the class of compact $R$-analytic groups. \end{mainthm*}